MJ-fn/MJ-fn/README.md

+# Hi 👋

-# Hi there, This is MJ tech a Software Engineer from India 👋
+This is MJ tech a Software Engineer based in India.

-I’m a developer who loves building **apps, websites, and games**.
-I enjoy creating polished user experiences, solving complex problems, and exploring new technologies.
+I work on creating user experiences, solving complex problems, and exploring new technologies.
+I can do both back end and front end development:
+- React, typescript, tailwind, Python, Javascript
+- expo, supabase, firebase, node.js and many more

 ---

-## 🚀 What I Do
-- **Mobile Apps** — intuitive and performance-focused
-- **Web Development** — responsive, scalable frontend & backend solutions
-- **Game Development** — gameplay systems, UI/UX, and prototypes

----

-## 🛠️ Technologies & Tools I Use
-Here are some of the main tools I work with (I use many more, but here are the essentials):

-### **Languages**
+**Languages**
 - JavaScript / TypeScript
 - Python

-### **Frameworks & Libraries**
+**Frameworks & Libraries**
 - React
 - Node.js
 - Unity
 - React Native

-### **Tools & Platforms**
-- Git & GitHub
-- VS Code
-- Android Studio
-- Unity Hub
-- Firebase
-- Supabase

 *(…and many more I use depending on the project!)*

----

-## 🌱 Currently Exploring
-- AI-powered development tools
-- Creating my own LLM
-- AI resources

----

-## 📫 Let’s Connect
-Feel free to reach out or collaborate on interesting projects!